-&lt;sup>54 Paramount, 334 U.S. at 142 (determining by inference that a horizontal agreement existed between defendants based on the "pattern of price fixing disclosed in the record"); see also United States v.
+&lt;sup>55 In Paramount, for example, the Court found that the studio's actions on their own were facially lawful but nonetheless held that the facts of the industry and the uniformity of pricing implied that the studios were working in concert.
+Paramount, 334 U.S. at 142 (determining by inference that a horizontal agreement existed between defendants based on the "pattern of price fixing disclosed in the record"); see also United States v.
 Paramount Pictures, Inc., 334 F. Supp.
 323, 336 (S.D.N.Y.
 1946) ("The whole system presupposed a fixing of prices by all parties concerned in all competitive areas"); Alexandra Gil, Breaking the Studios: Antitrust and the Motion Picture Industry, 3 J.L & LIBERTY 83-123, 111-112 (2008) ("The implication of this logic is that absent an agreement between all defendants to set a minimum admission price, one or more of the defendants would have lowered its admission price, thereby attracting more consumers and forcing price competition.").
-Courts have similarly found that the PROs were anticompetitive in their dealings with movie theaters.
-See, e.g., M. Witmark & Sons v.
-Jensen, 80 F. Supp.
-843, 849 (D. Minn.
-1948) ("As illustrative of the monopoly and control of Ascap, it appears that in August, 1947, it attempted by a notice to all theatre owners, to raise substantially and arbitrarily the license fees for performance rights of Ascap music in all motion picture theatres in the United States,"); Alden-Rochelle, 80 F. Supp.
-At 893 ("Almost every part of the Ascap structure, almost all of Ascap's activities in licensing motion picture theatres, involve a violation of the anti-trust laws.").
+PROs-INCLUDE CITES FROM ALDEN ETC.